-Weight.
-Turtles are weighed using a net or multiple weighing ropes, and an electronic scale.
-The scale is zeroed and the signal given for the weighing crew to lift the turtle into place.
-The turtle is picked up and the net or caribiner (if using multiple ropes) is set on the hook of the scale.
-The persons lifting the turtle stand by to steady the turtle, watch that the weighing net or rope(s) do not slip, and advise the scale reader when the turtle has stopped swaying and/or flapping.
-The reader takes the reading (to the nearest 0.1 kg.) and gives that information to the data recorder, along with the left tag number of that turtle.
-The turtle is then lifted off the scale and, unless it is smaller than 35 cm SCL, it is set on a rack to be tied for blood sampling.
-The weighing net and ropes are weighed periodically and this weight recorded in the margin of a data sheet.
-Do not deduct the weight of the weighing ropes; this will be done at the time of data entry
+WEIGHT.
+Turtles are weighed using a net and a hanging, electronic scale.
+The scale is zeroed.
+The turtle is placed in the net and lifted into place under the scale.
+The net or caribiner is set on the hook of the scale.
+The persons lifting the turtle stand by to steady the turtle, watch that the weighing net does not slip, and advise the scale reader when the turtle has stopped moving.
+The reader takes the reading (to the nearest 0.1 kg.) and gives that information to the data recorder, along with the tag number of that turtle.
+The net and turtle are then lifted off the hook and, the turtle is placed on its noodle.
+The scale is regularly tared by weighing the net and hooks (without turtle).